2015 Transport & Sea Kayak Rentals

 For more than (20) twenty years we have served a growing paddling community from local and faraway places.
 This year we are offering an updated kayak fleet and an every growing service schedule that will work with more local operators.
 We enjoy providing rentals and transport to make your group trip a safe experience.

 For the 2015 season and beyond we will be operating our business from a number of locations.
 We hope to start this early season (May 2015 ) services paddling folks out of Campbell River, who wish to access Desolation Sound and Inlets close by.
-Starting (June 10th) we will return to operate our business from Telegraph Cove and Port McNeill.
+And will start (June 10th) to operate our business from Telegraph Cove and Port McNeill.

 Telegraph Cove is our preferred launch point for sea kayak transports but alternatively Port McNeill works better for some destinations in the Broughton Archipelago.
 We provide services to get you and your group setup to explore the many islands and islets 0f Johnstone Strait, Blackfish Sound, Entrance of Knight Inlet and the Greater Broughton Archipelago.
 We specialize in offering a transport service to camp destinations.
 However, you expected to bring a nautical chart and do some prep with you group to ensure that you trip is a success.